dadevel/shells/README.md

-# Reverse, Bind & Web Shells
+# Shells

+> A collection of reverse, bind and web shells.